 Peneda-Gerês National Park encompasses 4 mountains – Serra da Peneda, Serra do Soajo, Serra Amarela and the Serra do Gerês – and covers the districts of Braga, Viana do Castelo and Vila Real.
-The park has a huge area and, with every step we take, we are amazed by breathtaking landscapes of stunning rivers and waterfalls, trails to discover and villages that maintain the old traditions.
+The park is huge and, with every step we take, we are amazed by breathtaking landscapes of stunning rivers and waterfalls, trails to discover and villages that maintain the old traditions.
 Visiting the whole park would take several days, weeks or even months!
 We are getting to know all the paradises, little by little.

 Read also: Sistelo, the Portuguese Tibet, which is located in Serra da Peneda.